xinjli/notes/docs/0x3-Computer-Science/0x34-Language/0x346-Python.md

 There are two types of sequences from the standard library
 - **container sequences**:  contains the reference (e.g: list, tuple, collections.deque)
 - **flat sequences**:  contains the value directly (e.g: str, bytes, bytearray, memoryview, array.array)

+## Functions
+Functions in python are first-class objects, which means they can be

+- created at runtime
+- assigned to a variable
+- passed as an arg to a function
+- return as the result from a function

+Btw, Guido van Rossum did not view python as a functional programming.